-In section 2 we described three data sets that are useful for assessing 3-D seismic models.
-First, there is the set of 989 GT locations that are available to test location capabilities.
-In fact, only 753 of these events are identified as GT5 or better, and it is these events that will be most useful in this study.
-Second, there is the groomed travel time data, particularly regional P and P_n , from the ISC and NEIS bulletins as well as some data from regional networks, that formed the basis for the HDC analyses.
-These data are used to relocate the GT events in section 7 below.
-Finally, there are the empirical phase path anomalies that in section 5 are compared with the travel times predicted from several models (both 1-D and 3-D).
+as GT5 or better, and it is these events that will be most useful in this study.
+Second, there are the groomed travel time data, particularly regional P and $P_n$ , from the ISC and NEIS bulletins as well as some data from regional networks that formed the basis for the HDC analyses.
+These data are used to relocate the GT events in section 7.
+Finally, there are the empirical phase path anomalies that, in section 5, are compared with the travel times predicted from several models (both 1D and 3D).

-Studies aimed at evaluating the location capabilities of certain models or location techniques commonly concentrate exclusively on the accuracy of the locations relative to some benchmark.
-Although this is also an important part of the present study, we argue that the ability to model regional travel time data is a better measure of the quality of 3-D models and is, in fact, a more robust predictor of regional location capabilities.
-This is because evaluations based on location alone are complicated by a variety of factors that inhibit clear assessment; e.g., variations in network geometry from one region to another, different mixes of regional phases, differential quality of reported travel times, and so forth.
+[29] Studies aimed at evaluating the location capabilities of certain models or location techniques commonly concentrate exclusively on the accuracy of the locations relative to some benchmark.
+Although this is also an important part of the present study, we argue that the ability to model regional travel time data is a better measure of the quality of 3D models and is, in fact, a more robust predictor of regional location capabilities.
+This is because evaluations based on location alone are complicated by a variety of factors that inhibit clear assessment, for example, variations in network geometry from one region to another, different mixes of regional phases, differential quality of reported travel times, and so forth.
 The carefully constructed empirical phase path anomaly data set gives us confidence that assessments of the fit to regional travel time data provide meaningful, relatively unambiguous information about the quality of the models.
 The groomed travel time data set alone is probably too noisy to be used for this purpose.